bd2kccd/causal-rest-api/README.md

 # Causal-Web REST API

 This RESTful API is designed for causal web.
+And it implements the [JAX-RS](https://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) specifications using Jersey.

 # Dependencies

 You'll need to download [ccd-db-0.6.1](https://github.com/bd2kccd/ccd-db) branch and run `mvn clean install` before building the `causal-rest-api`.

 # Usage Examples

+Since this API is developed with Jersey, which supports [WADL](https://en.wikipedia.org/wiki/Web_Application_Description_Language).
+So you can view the generated WADL by going to `http://localhost:9000/causal/api/v1.0/application.wadl?detail=true and see all resource available in the application.

 ## Example 1